minjun0707/PitchPredictionRL/data/data.md

 # About this page
-This page is for giving a info about this folder's files.
+This page is for giving info about this folder's files.

 ### ID_MAP.py
 It is a python code that generates active MLB pitchers list in .csv.